What is MVP?

 Top 4 types of MVP

 Wizard of Oz MVP is the half-manual, half-functioning solution.
 Users think they use an app when in reality, the core functionality relies on humans or ‘wizards’ behind the curtains.’
-Humans can’t deliver many features simultaneously, so usually, such a minimum viable product template is used for focusing on 1-3 main sections of a solution.
+Humans can’t deliver many features simultaneously, so usually, a minimum viable product template like this is used for focusing on 1-3 main sections of a solution.

 👍🏻 Best for: testing the representation of the solution itself with a limited number of features.

 Piecemeal MVP is a way to test your idea with already existing services and platforms without pulling extra resources.
 Let’s imagine you want to build a marketplace to sell pet goods.
-Before developing the solution, you can check other marketplaces already out there and see an actual demand in the area.
+Before developing the solution, you can check other marketplaces already out there and see if there is an actual demand in the area.

 👍🏻 Best for: introducing the solution to the market with a tight budget.